-Some horror-film fans like to immerse themselves as much as possible in their favorite thrillers by collecting posters, action figures, props or other memorabilia (and who doesn't want a Freddy Kruger glove or talking Chucky doll?).
+Some horror film fans like to immerse themselves as much as possible in their favorite thrillers by collecting posters, action figures, props, or other memorabilia (and who doesn't want a Freddy Kruger glove or talking Chucky doll?).
 Others prefer to take it all the way and make a pilgrimage to the real places behind horror movies.

-The house where Michael Myers performed his first murder, the stairs where Father Karras met his end, or maybe the infamous hotel where Jack Torrance lost his mind - all these horror shooting locations can be visited by the obsessed fan.
+The house where Michael Myers performed his first slaying, the stairs where Father Karras met his end, or maybe the infamous hotel where Jack Torrance lost his mind - all these horror shooting locations can be visited by the obsessed fan.

 Camp Crystal Lake from Friday the 13th is actually Camp No-Be-Bo-Sco in Hardwick, NJ, at 1 Sand Pond Road.
-The Boy Scout Camp embraces its legacy as the site of the film and offers outside guests tours of the location.
+The Boy Scout Camp embraces its legacy as the site of the film and offers guests tours of the location.
 The paid tours, which routinely sell out in minutes, are the only way to see the site.
 Your best chance at taking the tour involves entering a lottery for a chance to purchase tickets.

-#11 on The Goriest Movies Ever Madesee more on Friday the 13th
+#19 on The Goriest Movies Ever Madesee more on Friday the 13th

 Amity Island isn't any more real than the gigantic great white that held its beaches hostage one summer in 1975.
-But fans can visit Martha's Vineyard and Sylvia State Beach at 180 Beach Road in Massachusetts where the first summer blockbuster was filmed.
+But fans can visit Sylvia State Beach at 180 Beach Road in Massachusetts where the first summer blockbuster was filmed.

-#39 on The Most Rewatchable Moviessee more on Jaws
+#61 on The Best Rainy Day Moviessee more on Jaws

-#70 on The Best '70s Moviessee more on The Omen
+#69 on The Best '70s Moviessee more on The Omen

 Known for its part in the terrifying climax of the Oscar-winning film The Silence of the Lambs, Buffalo Bill's plain Pennsylvania house stood in stark contrast to the horrors happening within it.
 The house still stands at 8 Circle St., Perryopolis, PA.